Azure-Samples/communication-services-authentication-hero-nodejs/docs/deployment-guides/deploy-locally.md

 >**Note:**
 >
 > 1. This may take some time the first time it runs.
-> 2. For details on all the scripts available for the repo, please check the`scripts` section in the `package.json` file.
+> 2. More scripts are available for this repo, to see the full list, please check `scripts` section in the `package.json` file.

 ## Run Authentication Server Sample